-Established in 2006 in memory of Richard J. Nemetz who had a great love of baking and cooking.
-Sponsored by his son, Richard, and the Pastry Arts Club.
-Student must be enrolled in the Pastry Arts curriculum, have unmet financial need and be involved with church or communities activities.
+Established in 2006 in memory of Richard Nemetz who had a great love of baking and cooking.
+He was a pillar of strength in his church and community.
+This award is sponsored by the LCCC Pastry Arts Club and his son, Richard Nemetz.
+Applicant must be enrolled in the Pastry Arts curriculum, be involved in community activities and have financial need.
+GPA requirement is 2.5 or higher.